 Fuel Recovery Fee

-The Fuel Recovery Fee helps offset fluctuations in the cost of fuel and will be updated each month.
-The diesel rate used to determine the Fuel Surcharge will be the peak weekly-published price per gallon, published on any day in the 30 day period ending on the 15th of that month, as reported by the U.S. Energy Information Administration website.
+The Fuel Recovery Fee helps offset fluctuations in the cost of fuel and will be updated bi-monthly.
+The diesel rate used to determine the Fuel Surcharge will be the peak weekly-published price per gallon, published on any day in the 30 day period, as reported by the U.S. Energy Information Administration website.
 The Fuel Recovery Fee will be determined by cross-referencing this price to Meridian Waste Fuel Index Table.

 *Residential service options will vary based on geographic area and/or local government contract.